apple2373/mds-vis/README.md

 # MDS vis

 ## Environment
 See [`env.yml`](./env.yml) for the exact environment.
-As a shortcut, you can use the following python binary as is.
+As a shortcut, you can use the following python binary as is if you have access to `salk.psych.indiana.edu`.
 ```
 /data/stsutsui/public/mds-vis/miniconda/bin/python
 ```